JasonDai1219/Project-Analysis/README.md

     - The significance level is at 5%
     - `Analysis process`: we think the missingness of the `rating` column amy depend on `the number of steps` a recipe requires.
 Therefore, we would like to make a permutation test to see if the missingnes of `rating` of a recipe actually depends on how many `steps` it has.
-    - Accoridng to the permutation test we made, the p-value is `0.0`, which is much smaller than our significant level, thus we reject the null hypothesis.
+    - Result: accoridng to the permutation test we made, the p-value is `0.0`, which is much smaller than our significant level, thus we reject the null hypothesis.
     - Here is the graph showing where the observation lies in the distribution of  *the number of steps* when *rating* is missing and when *rating* is not missing.
     <iframe src="assets/n_steps_by_missingness_of_ratings.html" width=800 height=600 frameBorder=0></iframe>
         - As we can see in the above graph, the distribution of step numbers when rating is missing has a bimodal distribution and more outliers, which is different from that of the distribution of *step numbers* when rating is not missing.